How to Support Your Partner with Alcohol or Drug Addiction

 • Taking part in ongoing couples counseling.
 This can help address and repair relationship issues that may have occurred due to the addiction.

 • Encouraging your partner to stick to their aftercare plan.
 For example, you might encourage them to continue to attend self-help meetings, engage in alumni programs offered by the rehab, or use apps designed to assist in recovery.
-Laguna treatment Hospital offers family support in our recovery app.
+Laguna Treatment Center offers family support in our recovery app.

 • Avoid enabling.
 This is a crucial part of the entire recovery journey; it might feel like you’re helping your partner but enabling only perpetuates the addiction.
 Enabling can mean different behaviors, such as calling in sick for your partner, bailing them out of jail, making excuses to others for them, or giving them money to buy drugs or alcohol.